 8) Before asking voters to increase a mill levy for facility improvements we will hire an independent third party to conduct a statistically valid survey to test our district’s voters appetite for a tax increase.

 9) Once funding is secured concept plans are moved into design and construction phases.
 NOTE: There are occasions when design results in changes to the concept plan due to engineering & environmental impacts.
 (A good example of a Master Planning process and how it evolves is the current Eagle Sports Complex project HERE.)

-- Eagle Sports Complex Restroom BuildingBreaking ground in March 2020
+- Eagle Sports Complex Restroom BuildingSet for Completion in March 2021

 Staying true to our process, we asked the community what they wanted to see at the Eagle Sports Complex through an online survey and by meeting with a diverse collection of user groups and stakeholders.
 We continued to share concept plans with the community and user groups to settle on the new building concept which is scheduled to break ground spring 2020.
 We upgraded the restrooms and provided more shade, two of the items most requested by the community.
 This project is being paid for in full without asking voters for more money.